Seeed-Studio/wiki-documents/docs/Wio-Terminal-IMU-Basic.md

 ### Example Code

-This exmaple prints all 3-axis values of IMU on the serial monitor.
+This example prints all 3-axis values of accelerometer on the serial monitor.

 ```cpp
 #include"LIS3DHTR.h"